KhronosGroup/VulkanTools-ForSC/vkvalidator/README.md

 #### "SUCCESS: Validation completed properly"

 ##### Problem:
-The LunarG Vulkan Validator could detect no problems with your setup.
+LunarG's VIA could detect no problems with your setup.

 ##### Possible Reason:
 Your system is likely setup properly.
 If you have trouble running Vulkan from another location, it could be that your environment variables aren't setup properly.

 ##### Next Step:
-Re-run Vulkan Validator from the location your Vulkan application/game is supposed to run.
+Re-run VIA from the location your Vulkan application/game is supposed to run.

 #### "ERROR: Failed to find Vulkan Driver JSON in registry"